-☑ Buy a diary/personal organiser and notepad.
+☑ Use the calendar on your smartphone/tablet or buy a diary/personal organiser and notepad.
 Enter all of your academic commitments into this diary so you can see where you need to be and when.
 Keep an up-to-date copy of this information in your room (lots of places give away free wall planners at the start of term - Freshers Fair is a good source for your first one), then you can book in times for major tasks such as preparing for tutorials or writing up your laboratory notes.
 Being organised will help you to make the most of your relaxation time, because you should have fewer of those nagging feelings that you should be somewhere else.

-- Keep on top of your filing.
+- ☑ Keep on top of your filing.
 You may wish to begin with a single large folder with coloured paper dividers for each subject, but you will soon find that your work out-grows this.
-It may prove useful to have a file for each unit of your course, each with three sections I: Lecture notes; 2: Tutorial work and notes; 3: Practicals or Miscellaneous. - ☑ It is worth considering when you are at your most productive to get the most out of your work.
+It may prove useful to have a file for each unit of your course, each with three sections I: Lecture notes; 2: Tutorial work and notes; 3: Practicals or Miscellaneous.
+Alternatively, file your notes and work on your computer so it is easy to find again using a similar system to the one recommended for hard-copy filing. - ☑ It is worth considering when you are at your most productive to get the most out of your work.
 Most people have a time of day when they know they produce their best work.
 The graph below shows the daily cycle of mental energy for a typical person (based on Field, 1992).